hslgao4/Capstone-Group-1/research_paper/Readme.md

-## Instruction for research paper
+## Instruction for research_paper

-- For your capstone project you need to write a research paper.
+- Contains the final academic research paper
-- If you are submitting to any journal and conference you need to use their templates.
+- Latex folders with all files